3. Neural network

 rectified linear activation function

-You can read the article Perceptron: The main component of neural networks for a more detailed description of this important neuron model.
+You can read the article Perceptron: The main component of neural networks for a more detailed description of this critical neuron model.

-In this regard, a perceptron layer is a group of perceptron neurons having connections to the same inputs and sending outputs to the same destinations.
+In this regard, a perceptron layer is a group of neurons connecting to the same inputs and sending outputs to the same destinations.

-In classification problems, outputs are usually interpreted in terms of class membership probabilities.
+In classification problems, outputs are usually interpreted as class membership probabilities.
 In this way, the probabilistic outputs will fall in the range [0, 1], and the sum will be 1.
 The probabilistic layer provides outputs that can be interpreted as probabilities.

 The following figure shows a probabilistic layer.
 It is very similar to the perceptron layer, but the activation functions are restricted to be probabilistic.